anthonytoumaibrahim/vibe/README.md

 ### Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
+- This project utilizes advanced prompt engineering techniques to optimize interactions with natural language processing models.
 By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.

+In Vibe, the OpenAI API is employed to create 2D human-like characters.
+A custom prompt is designed to help the AI understand the appearance of each body part, enabling it to generate high-quality avatars.

 <br><br>